 You will need a madeleine pan, and, for ease when portioning, a 1- to 1.5 tablespoon scoop.
 I have this 1.5 tablespoon scoop and find filling it level to be perfect.
 It is easy to be tempted to over-fill the indentations with batter, but this is what will cause the madeleines to bake unevenly.
 Use no more than 1.5 tablespoons of batter for each cake.

-You can mix the batter ahead of time, store in the fridge, and bake as needed.
+Make them ahead: You can mix the batter ahead of time, store it in the fridge, and scoop and bake as needed.

 - 2 eggs

 - zest from 1 lemon